Promoting Diversity, Equity and Inclusion (DEI)

 The JFE Group has three special subsidiaries, JFE Apple East Corporation, JFE Apple West Corporation and Mie Data Craft Co., Ltd., to employ people with disabilities and create enjoyable workplace environments for them.

-For more on the employment of people with disabilities, see:
+For more on the employment of people with disabilities, please refer to:

 Programs for Employees Over 60 Years Old